JetBrains/kotlin-playground/README.md

 - `indent="4"`: How many spaces a block should be indented.
 Defaults to 4.

+- `lines="true|false"`: Whether to show line numbers to the left of the editor.
+Defaults to false.

 ### Supported keyboard shortcuts

   - Ctrl+Space		   — code completion